 Are foxes and coyotes dangerous?

 Foxes and coyotes are normally afraid of people and try to avoid them—but in cramped city living quarters, we are bound to run into each other once in a while.
-Bold or aggressive behaviour toward people is unusual for coyotes and foxes and, when it occurs, is usually seen in animals that have become habituated because people feed them.
+It is unusual for these species to approach people, but when it occurs, it is usually seen in animals that have become habituated because people feed them.
 Sometimes the feeding is intentional, but more often foxes and coyotes get used to being around urban dwellings when pet food and scraps from garbage or compost are not well contained.

-What to do when you encounter a bold fox or coyote
+What to do when you encounter a fox or coyote

 If you encounter a fox or coyote who does not immediately run away, make some noise.
 Yell, clap your hands, wave your arms, stomp your feet—make your presence felt, but do not approach or chase the animal.
 You can also carry a whistle, or other noisemaker when walking in known coyote or fox areas.

 If you encounter a fox or coyote that does not react to this kind of loud presence or one that appears sick or injured, contact a wildlife rehabilitator, like Toronto Wildlife Centre, for further advice.

 How to keep your pets safe from foxes and coyotes

 Coyotes occasionally prey on free-roaming pets (mainly cats) since there is no real difference, from the coyote’s perspective, between a wild groundhog or squirrel and a similarly sized pet.

 For their safety (as well as the safety of native wild songbirds and small mammals), cats should be kept indoors or supervised when outside.
 Small dogs should be walked on a leash and not left out unattended.
 Domestic pets left outside are vulnerable to becoming part of the food chain, and are also subject to many other outdoor dangers, such as cars, toxins, and disease.